praveenc78/pcslider/README.md

-Different types of slider scripts based on jssor framework
+Different types of slider scripts based on various frameworks.